Header Image 1

 • Primary 5-11: Key Stage One (ages 5-7) and Key Stage Two (ages 7-11) whilst also developing a knowledge and understanding of the Early Years Framework and secondary phases.

-Throughout the programme, you will work closely with your school mentor, lead mentor and primary curriculum specialists to ensure that you get all the support you need to become a great teacher.
+Throughout the programme, you will work closely with your school mentor, Lead Mentor and primary curriculum specialists to ensure that you get all the support you need to become a great teacher.

 School placements